 Diagnosing skin tags from weight gain

 Skin tags forming as a result of weight gain should be taken seriously, especially if they are a precursor to diabetes.
-Though the body may provide indications in different ways, some of the common symptoms that help to diagnose skin tags from obesity are :
+One of the hints that skin tags give that diabetes may be imminent is that that multiple skin tags may form rather rapidly.
+Although the body may provide indications in different ways, some of the indications that your weight gain may be causing diabetes are :

 - Increase in blood sugar levels of the body